pdf-association/arlington-pdf-model/TestGrammar/README.md

 Prototyped extensions:
 - "AAPL": adds `AAPL:Keywords` to DocInfo, `AAPL:AA` boolean and the `AAPL:ST` Style dictionary to GraphicsStateParameter and adds a new dictionary object in `AAPL_ST.tsv`
+- "PDF_VT2": adds PDF/VT-2 support as a demo of how some aspects of a feature can occur in an extension before being later adopted and standardized by ISO 32000-2 (e.g. DParts, DPM, etc.).
+In this case, the "SinceVersion" field will have `fn:Extension(PDF_VT2,1.6) || 2.0)` for those keys that were adopted, or just `fn:Extension(PDF_VT2,1.6)` for those keys specific to PDF/VT-2.
+PDF/VT-2 is based on PDF/X-4 which is based on PDF 1.6.
 - "ISO_TS_24064": adds STEP AP 242 support as another 3D format for 3DStreams, and a new requirements dictionary in `RequirementsSTEP.tsv`
 - "ISO_TS_24654": adds `Path` to AnnotLink for non-rectangular links
 - "ISO_TS_32003": adds AES-GCM support to PDF 2.0 by specifying additional values for some keys in Encryption dictionaries